1575 E. 36th St. • Tucson AZ 85713

 - Participants ages 14 and 15 must be accompanied by a designated adult, who has completed an Orientation class, at all times while using Fitness Room equipment.

 Actively seeking volunteers for our Community Garden.
 Please contact the Center at 520-791-2507.
+We offer a year-round community gargen and grow organic fruits and vegetables.

 - Drop-in Recreation for ages 10-13 from 3-6 p.m.